LibEMG/libemg/docs/source/documentation/classification/classification_doc.md

 # Classifiers
 After recording, processing, and extracting features from a window of EMG data, it is passed to a machine learning algorithm for classification.
 These control systems have evolved in the prosthetics community for continuously classifying muscular contractions for enabling prosthesis control.
-Therefore,they are primarily limited to recognizing static contractions (i.e., hand close) as they have no temporal awareness.
+Therefore, they are primarily limited to recognizing static contractions (e.g., hand open/close and wrist flexion/extension) as they have no temporal awareness.
 Currently, this is the form of recognition supported by LibEMG and is an initial step to explore EMG as an interaction opportunity for general-purpose use.
 This section highlights the machine-learning strategies that are part of LibEMG's pipeline.
 Additionally, a number of post-processing methods (i.e., techniques to improve performance after classification) are explored.

 ## Statistical Models